Other Names: Xermelo®

 - Take your medicine with food.

-- Missed doses: If you vomit or miss a dose, take your next dose at the regular time.
-Do not take 2 doses at the same time.
+- Missed doses: If you vomit or miss a dose, take your next dose at the regular time, and contact your physician.
+Do not take 2 doses at the same time and do not double up on the next dose.

 Treating Side Effects